Trump vs Govs: Restarting economy will be as messy as closing it

 NEW YORK -- Much like the patchwork efforts made to shut down U.S. cities and states, the push to reopen American economic activity also will be complicated by political division, as priorities and perceptions of the pandemic differ among governors based on their level of consensus with President Donald Trump.

-The nation's economy will be crucial to Trump's reelection bid in November, and the Republican president views restarting business activity as a priority.
-Despite his reluctance to impose a national lockdown, Trump intended his administration to be the arbiter of when states can reopen.
+Despite his reluctance to impose a national lockdown, Trump said on Monday that he held ultimate authority over U.S. states on when and how to reopen.

-"When somebody's the president of the United States, the authority is total," he asserted Monday.
+"When somebody's the president of the United States, the authority is total," he asserted.
 "And that's the way it's got to be."

+While he rolled back his statement somewhat on Tuesday, saying that "The governors are going to be opening up their states," his remarks have prompted resistance from governors.

 "We don't have a king.
 We have a president," the Democratic governor said in a televised interview.
 "I'm not going to allow anything bad to happen to the people I represent."